Roadrunner Capitol Reports Roadrunner Capitol Reports

 Legislation Overview:

-Any unexpended or unencumbered balance remaining at the end of FY 2025 reverts to the GF.
+Any unexpended or unencumbered balance remaining at the end of FY 2026 will not revert to the GF.